-FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 039.
+FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 044.

 Prior to GDR production, an Autonomous Radiometer Calibration System (ARCS) is used for the Jason-2 radiometer (AMR) in order to monitor calibrations and recalibrate if necessary (for more details see [4]).
 The plot of daily means of (Radiometer - ECMWF) wet troposphere correction is quite stable, even though ARCS does not use the ECMWF model to calibrate the AMR.
 Whereas Jason-1 radiometer showed daily differences up to 7 mm versus ECMWF model.
 Indeed, after the safehold mode of Jason-1, occured in August 2008, the JMR showed some thermal instability.

+FIG. 12 - Daily monitoring of wet troposphere differences between radiometer and ECMWF model

+4. Crossover Analysis

+4.1.
+Overview

-FIG. 12 - Daily monitoring of wet troposphere differences between radiometer and ECMWF model 4.
-Crossover Analysis 4.1.
-Overview SSH crossover differences are the SSH differences between ascending and descending passes where they cross each other.
+SSH crossover differences are the SSH differences between ascending and descending passes where they cross each other.
 Crossover differences are systematically analyzed to estimate data quality and the Sea Surface Height (SSH) performances.
 SSH crossover differences are computed from the valid data set on a one cycle basis, with a maximum time lag of 10 days, in order to limit the effects of ocean variability which are a source of error in the performance estimation.
 The mean SSH crossover differences should ideally be close to zero and standard deviation should ideally be small.

 Nevertheless SLA varies also within 10 days, especially in high variablity areas.
-Furthermore, due lower data availability (due to seasonal sea ice coverage), models of several geophysical corrections are less precise in high latitude.
+Furthermore, due to lower data availability (due to seasonal sea ice coverage), models of several geophysical corrections are less precise in high latitude.
 Therefore an additional geographical selection - removing shallow waters, areas of high ocean variability and high latitudes (> |50| deg) - is applied for cyclic monitoring.

 4.2.
-Maps of SSH crossover differences After data editing, applying additional geographical selection and using the standard Jason-2 algorithms, the crossover standard deviation is about 5.08 cm rms.
+Maps of SSH crossover differences

+After data editing, applying additional geographical selection and using the standard Jason-2 algorithms, the crossover standard deviation is about 5.10 cm rms.

 The map of the mean differences at crossovers (4 by 4 degrees by bins) is plotted for the current cycle on left panel of figure 13, whereas the right panel shows the whole Jason-2 period.
 Some weak geographical correlated differences are visible with positives values in northern Atlantic and negatives values in southern Atlantic.

-Fig. 13 - Mean SSH at crossovers for cycle 039 (left) and over the whole Jason-2 period (right).
+FIG. 13 - Mean SSH at crossovers for cycle 044 (left) and over the whole Jason-2 period (right).

 4.3.
-Cycle by cycle monitoring The mean and standard deviation of SSH differences at crossovers are plotted for Jason-2 and Jason-1 as a function of time on a one cycle per cycle basis in figure 14.
+Cycle by cycle monitoring

+The mean and standard deviation of SSH differences at crossovers are plotted for Jason-2 and Jason-1 as a function of time on a one cycle per cycle basis in figure 14.
 Note that cycle 001 of Jason-2 corresponds to cycle 240 of Jason-1.
 The statistics are computed after data editing and using the geographical selection criteria.

 During the flight formation phase of Jason-2 (cycles 001 to 020), an intersection procedure is used to get homogeneous datasets on both missions.
 After Jason-1 was moved to its interleaved orbit, statistics are computed for each cycle based on Jason-2 cycle numbering.
 Data number may therefore vary between the missions (due to missing or edited measurements).
+Note that Jason-1 value for cycle 044 has no significance, as Jason-1 data for this period are only available for 4 days (instead of 10 days), as the satellite went into safehold mode.
 Jason-2 and Jason-1 show similar performances.

 FIG. 14 - Cyclic monitoring of mean (left) and standard deviation (right) of SSH differences at crossovers for Jason-1 and Jason-2.

 Figure 15 show the mean and the standard deviation of Jason-1 - Jason-2 10-day SSH crossovers.
 It does not show anomalies.